-First-year students may not take more than 5.5 CUs during the first semester.
-Students must be approved for more than 5.5 CUs in subsequent semesters by an advisor in the Undergraduate Division.
-Semester overloads are considered on a case-by-case basis.
-Eligibility is determined, in part, by evaluating a student’s consistent academic progress, history of quality grades, and demonstrated rationale for achieving an approved academic plan.
+First-year students may not take more than 5.5 CUs during the first semester, and students must be approved for more than 5.5 CUs in subsequent semesters.
 Requests for course load increases will not be considered until a week after student’s course schedule for the relevant semester has been released.
 Requests for 6 CUs go through your assigned academic advisor and requests for 6.5 CUs go through the Petitions Committee.

 Requests for course load increases require an academic plan and an academic justification.
 The academic plan should include the requirements you will be completing and your anticipated course load for each of your remaining semesters at Penn.